THE INFIDEL - THE MUSICAL

 Melanie Masson trained at Queen Margaret University for Music and Drama.

-Theatre credits include: Delores in Peggy Sue Got Married (Paul Elliot Productions, The Shaftsbury Theatre), Mary Lou in Jailhouse Rock (Theatre Partners, The Picadillly Theatre), as herself in What a Feeling (Flying Music Productions, National Tour), the title role of LV in the Rise and Fall of Little Voice (ITF productions), Dick Whittington (title role) (Tyne Theatre, Opera House), Sleeping Beauty (Fairy) (Wyvern Theatre, Qdos Pantos), Maria in Twelfth Night, P.I.S.H. the musical with her husband Forbes Masson and also her own sell out show at The Gilded Balloon, Edinburgh Festival.
+Theatre credits include: Delores in Peggy Sue Got Married (Paul Elliot Productions, The Shaftesbury Theatre), Mary Lou in Jailhouse Rock (Theatre Partners, The Piccadilly Theatre), as herself in What a Feeling (Flying Music Productions, National Tour), the title role of LV in the Rise and Fall of Little Voice (ITF productions), Dick Whittington (title role) (Tyne Theatre, Opera House), Sleeping Beauty (Fairy) (Wyvern Theatre, Qdos Pantos), Helena in A Midsummer Night’s Dream, Kirsty in Hold Tight It’s 60’s Night (Dutch Tour) David Graham Productions, Aladdin (Tyne Theatre, Opera House), Tinkerbell in Peter Pan.
+An arena tour of the Here and Now Show (Tony Denton Productions).Melanie is a regular performer in The Lenny Beige Comedy Show and a regular at The 100 Club.
+She has just completed a UK Tour.
+Maria in Twelfth Night, P.I.S.H. the musical with her husband Forbes Masson and also her own sell out show at The Gilded Balloon, Edinburgh Festival.

-Melanie was signed to EMI records and has recorded and toured with many artists including The Stereophonics, Pink, Norman Cook, Kasabian, Mike Batt, Don Black, David Essex, Sean Ryder, Russell Watson, Sheena Easton, Larry Adler, Bettye Lavette, Leo Sayer and Mark Owen.
+Melanie was signed to EMI records and has recorded and toured with many artists including The Stereophonics, Pink, Norman Cook, Kasabian, Mike Batt, Don Black, David Essex, Sean Ryder, Russell Watson, Sheena Easton, Larry Adler, Bettye Lavette, Leo Sayer, Mark Owen, The Scorpions, Altered Images and D-Ream.
+She has achieved two top 40 singles as a featured vocalist on records byWiFi, Be Without You and The Bassheads, Who Can MakeMe Feel Good?

-An accomplished actor, singer and musician, his extensive and diverse experience includes West-End musicals, national tours, international stand-up comedy shows, film & television credits, and concert performances.
+Kev Orkian is an accomplished actor, singer and comedy pianist, his extensive and diverse experience includes West End musicals, national tours, international stand-up comedy shows, film & television credits, and concert performances.

 Blending his natural comedic timing and off-beat humour, Kev is acclaimed as one of the world’s finest comedy pianists and has shared the stage with numerous showbusiness legends including Lionel Richie, Dame Edna Everage and Matt Lucas.